Just for this

 whispered in my ear.
 "Dopey is autistic,

-he can't talk, and autistic people have forgotten how to talk.
+he can't talk, and autistic people have forgotten how to

 I am Dopey."